-- Getting on the rock & coral boulders with the waves washing up on the shore around you, will be an extremely therapeutic experience.
+- Getting on the rock & coral boulders with the waves washing up on the shore around you will be an extremely therapeutic experience.

-- Shark free water is suitable for sea bathing.
+- Shark-free water is suitable for sea bathing.

 Note: Every year numerous foreign and local tourists visit this place to spend their leisure in Inani Beach.
 However, it lacks several amenities that visitors can expect.
 It is wise to take a packed lunch and water with you when you visit the beach.
-But those people who have taken the time to explore the beach can testify that its beauty and cool breeze far outweighs anything it might be lacking in amenities.
-When visiting Inani Beach, ensure you have camera along to capture the amazing sight of the sun setting over the sea.
+But those people who have taken the time to explore the beach can testify that its beauty and cool breeze far outweigh anything it might be lacking in amenities.
+When visiting Inani Beach, ensure you have a camera along to capture the amazing sight of the sun setting over the sea.